After almost exactly 7 years. After 691 posts. After 33,627 comments. After, after, after…it’s time to come out in the open.

 First…I don’t have celiac disease.
 I’ve never had celiac disease.
 I saw a business opportunity and went for it.

 Ok..I’ll get serious now.
 My name is Scott and while I’m not going anywhere, I kinda am.
 Wait…huh?
 Exactly.
 Let me explain.
-While I’m not putting Gluten Dude out to pasture, I am focusing my energy into other health-related venues (see below).
+While I’m not putting Gluten Dude out to pasture, I am refocusing my energy a bit.
 Why now?
 What happened?
 Lotsa reasons.